Analysis | The dishonest heart of the challenge to the 2020 election results

 The Republicans joining Paxton’s crusade often sidestepped questions about their willingness to disenfranchise millions of Americans by elevating a claim made within the lawsuit itself.
-The question wasn’t whether fraud had occurred, Paxton et al suggested, but instead “whether state officials violated the law by systematically loosening the measures for ballot integrity so that fraud becomes undetectable.”
+The question wasn’t whether fraud had occurred, Paxton et al. suggested, but instead “whether state officials violated the law by systematically loosening the measures for ballot integrity so that fraud becomes undetectable.”

 This focus — claiming that changes to the rules of voting made fraud impossible to prove — was convenient for two reasons.
 The first was that it obviated the need to prove fraud occurred, something that weeks of effort had failed to demonstrate.
-The second was that it aimed to replicate the court’s decision in the 2000 Bush v.
+The second was that it aimed to replicate the Supreme Court’s decision in the 2000 Bush v.
 Gore case, in which the court objected to uneven rules delineating recount procedures in Florida.

-So, for the Republicans standing with Trump, this was the rallying cry: They’re simply concerned about the integrity of the voting process in these states.
+So, for the Republicans standing with President Trump, this was the rallying cry: They’re simply concerned about the integrity of the voting process in these states.

-The Supreme Court declined to hear Paxton’s case, offering no suggestion that they saw the argument as having any merit whatsoever.
+The Supreme Court declined to hear Paxton’s case, offering no suggestion that the justices saw the argument as having any merit whatsoever.
 But this refrain that certain states had dubious processes kicking open the door to potential fraud has remained.
-Again: there’s been no credible evidence of fraud which has emerged but, again, that’s mostly no longer the point.
+Again: There’s been no credible evidence of fraud that has emerged but, again, that’s mostly no longer the point.

-With last week’s vote of the electoral college, formalizing President-elect Joe Biden’s victory, President Trump’s desperate effort to retain his position has turned to somehow challenging those votes as they are counted by Congress on Jan.
-6. If a senator and representative step forward to challenge the results of a state, they can force each chamber to withdraw to consider the challenge.
+With last week’s vote of the electoral college formalizing President-elect Joe Biden’s victory, Trump’s desperate effort to retain his position has turned to somehow challenging those votes as they are counted by Congress on Jan.
+6. If a senator and a representative step forward to challenge the results of a state, they can force each chamber to withdraw to consider the challenge.
 Then if the election-stealing fairy waves her magic wand, Trump will suddenly have another term in office.
 It’s pretty straightforward.

-Why would members of the House and Senate challenge the results in a state?
-You guessed it: because of these earnest, considered concerns about the voting process in states which voted against Trump.
+Why would members of the House and the Senate challenge the results in a state?
+You guessed it: because of these earnest, considered concerns about the voting process in states that went against Trump.

 It’s nonsense.
 Dishonest nonsense.
 Cherry-picked hand-wringing that starts from the position that the votes should be thrown out and works backward to rationalize that outcome.